 Below are the steps to be considered for admission into ACC’s ABLE program:

-1. Contact ACC’s ABLE Program Coordinator, Sabrina Otero, at (336) 506-4308 to learn more about the ABLE program and whether it may be a good fit for your student.
+1. Contact ACC’s ABLE Program Coordinator, Aimee Gordon, at (336) 506-4308 to learn more about the ABLE program and whether it may be a good fit for your student.
 If special accommodations such as extended time during testing or an emergency care plan due to a medical condition are needed, the prospective student will also need to meet with ACC’s Coordinator of Special Needs and Counseling Services, Monica Isbell, (336) 506-4130 prior to enrollment in the program, complete an accommodation request form, and submit appropriate documentation of the disability or medical condition to Disability Services.

 2. Upon referral from a Coordinator, schedule an individual intake session with our Assessment Specialist by calling (336) 506-4327.
 This intake will include a literacy assessment, the TABE (Test of Adult Basic Education), for the ABLE applicant as well as a caregiver orientation.
 Applicants must be able to earn a valid score on the TABE to be eligible for admission to the ABLE program.
 Prospective students will also need to provide an ABLE Adaptive Behavior Skills Checklist completed by a professional who has direct experience working with that student.
 ACC’s staff will also rate the prospective student according to the checklist during the intake meeting and on an as needed basis for currently enrolled students.
 Individuals who receive non-existent scores in any category will not be accepted into and/or will no longer be eligible for continued participation in ACC’s Academic and Career Readiness programs.
 Failure to comply with intake session requirements will delay entry into the program.